Creating a LoadBalancer Service

 If this function is enabled, X-Forwarded-Host will be rewritten using the Host field in the client request header and transferred to backend servers.

-This parameter is available only after HTTP/HTTPS is enabled on the listener port of a dedicated load balancer.
+This parameter is available only when Frontend Protocol is set to HTTP or HTTPS for a dedicated load balancer.

 Data Compression

 If this function is enabled, specific files will be compressed.
-If you do not enable this function, files will not be compressed.
+If it is not enabled, files will not be compressed.

-This parameter is available only after HTTP/HTTPS is enabled on the listener port of a dedicated load balancer.
+This parameter is available only when Frontend Protocol is set to HTTP or HTTPS for a dedicated load balancer.

 Idle Timeout (s)

-Timeout for an idle client connection.
-If there are no requests reaching the load balancer during the timeout duration, the load balancer will disconnect the connection from the client and establish a new connection when there is a new request.
+The duration for which a client connection can remain idle before being terminated.
+If there are no requests reaching the load balancer during this period, the load balancer will disconnect the connection from the client and establish a new connection when there is a new request.

 This configuration is not supported if the port of a shared load balancer uses UDP.